hansel-3/COMP30830-Project-Group3/generative_ai/Hansel's_Generative_AI_Document.md

 check_password_hash(hashed_password, "mysecretpassword")  # True
 check_password_hash(hashed_password, "wrongpass")         # False
 ```
- Through this I discovered werkzeug.security, a module in the Python Werkzeug library commonly used to generate hashed passwords in Python web frameworks like Flask.
+Through this I discovered `werkzeug.security`, a module in the Python `Werkzeug library` commonly used to generate hashed passwords in Python web frameworks like Flask.
 I then implemented this hashing method into the application.

 ## 6. Securing Home Page and API Routes

 The home page as well as all API routes were easily accessible to users even without logging in.
 This defeats the purpose of having a signup/login system as users without accounts could access the home page and API route contents by simply typing the full URL.
-I wanted a way to protect these pages so that only users who have created an account and logged in can access the home page.
+Implementing a method to protect these pages so that only users who have created an account and logged in can access the home page would be a more realistic approach.

 **Prompt:** What are some ways I can protect the main page of my flask app from users who have not logged in?
 **Response:**